seng499-company2/back-end/README.md

 ./init_db.sh
 ```

 The script populates the database and writes to the `data/` directory.
-The script makes sure the initialization is only one once.
+The script makes sure the initialization is only run once.
-If run a second time, the script would skip the initialization step.
+If run a second time, the script will skip the initialization step.

 To force an init, reset the database again (as described above)